-After approval by the Depot Development Authority and Operation Pride, the Historic Railroad Committee (now called the Friends of the L&N Depot), an all-volunteer, non-profit group was formed for purpose of acquiring authentic, historic railroad cars for display at the Bowling Green Louisville and Nashville Depot.
-The goal of the Friends of the L&N Depot is to provide a venue for tourism and local interest and for educational development, within a historic facility.
+After approval by the Depot Development Authority and Operation Pride, the Historic Railroad Committee (now called Friends of L&N Depot), an all-volunteer and non-profit group, was formed for the purpose of acquiring authentic, historic railroad cars for display at the Bowling Green Louisville and Nashville Depot.
+The goal of Friends of L&N Depot is to provide a venue for tourism and local interest, and for educational development, within a historic facility.

 Within the museum, galleries of regional and national importance have been developed for public interest of cultural, historic, and socioeconomic importance.
 Behind the museum lies 450 feet of track displaying an E8 Engine, a Railroad Post Office Car, the Duncan Hines Diner – a 1949 Pullman diner, the Towering Pine – a 1953 Pullman Sleeper, the 353 Presidential Office Car – the personal car of the president of the L&N built in 1911, and a Chessie Class C-27 caboose.
 The first cars were placed there in May 2002 and community volunteers have worked hard to restore them to their original splendor.
 The cars are available for guided tours as well as rental for small catered community meetings on the diner, birthday parties in the caboose, and many other special functions.
 Visit the facility rentals section of the site for more information.

 Retired- Dairy Industry

 Tax Advisor- H&R Block

 Pat O’Rourke: Retired- Retail Management